ilkkamtk/JavaScript-english/assignments.md

 # Assignments
 Create a folder for each module and inside each module create folder for each assignment.
 Create one HTML- and JavaScript file for each assignment.
 File names should contain the assignment's number.
 All HTML should be valid.
-Submit links that point to the module folder in users.metropolia.fi (not indivdual files) and to the GitHub repo of your JavaScript assignments.
+Submit links that point to the module folder in users.metropolia.fi (not individual files) and to the GitHub repo of your JavaScript assignments.
 ****
 ### Example submission: